percyqaz/percyqaz/README.md

 - OOP actively obstructs you from modelling simple problems in their simplest form.
 I dread "modelling the real world" in Java or C#
 - F# is my current language of choice - I dislike much of the syntax but it sure is lightyears ahead of its peers when it comes to utility
 - If you want to learn programming, I recommend [Scala](https://scala-lang.org/) first because it's awesome and has a bit of everything

+## 💡 An unfinished project is just a project you haven't finished yet